7 Comments

 Expand full comment

-Jan 7Liked by Taylor Foreman
+Jan 7, 2023Liked by James Taylor Foreman

 Wholeheartedly agree (& disagree with Ricky!!).
 God(s) & faith are some of the few consistencies across history & culture.
 It is inevitable.
 I also think Ricky’s comment (I’m not sure what year he made it) is a bit outdated.
 I am optimistic that society is moving past the point of having to pit spirituality/mythology against science & realism.
 Both would be discovered & embraced again because both are required to live an ideal life & thriving community.